 Family Nurse Practitioner (FNP) Programs (United States)

-What is a family nurse practitioner (FNP)?
+What is a family nurse practitioner/APRN?
+(FNP)

 In the United states nurse practitioners are also referred to as advanced practice registered nurses (APRNs).
 There are several NP specialty programs to choose from.
 Family Nurse Practitioners (FNPs) provide comprehensive care to patients of all ages, from children to older adults.
 They can diagnose and treat illnesses, prescribe medications, and manage both acute and chronic conditions.
 FNPs also emphasize health promotion, disease prevention, and patient education, helping individuals and families maintain optimal health.